-Viewed 652 times
+Viewed 1073 times

-To produce soybean oil, the soybeans are cracked, adjusted for moisture content, rolled into flakes and solvent-extracted with commercial hexane.
-The oil is then refined, blended for different applications, and sometimes hydrogenated.
-Soybean oils, both liquid and partially hydrogenated, are exported abroad, sold as "vegetable oil," or end up in a wide variety of processed foods.
 Soybean oil is very popular because it is cheap, healthful and has a high smoke point.
 Soybean oil does not contain much saturated fat.
-Like all other oils from vegetable origin, soybean oil contains no cholesterol.
-Soybean oil is often hydrogenated to increase its shelf life or to produce a more solid product.
-In this process, unhealthy trans fats are produced which may raise blood cholesterol levels and increase the risk of heart disease.
-Food manufacturers are now trying to remove trans fats from their product.
+Like all other oils of vegetable origin, soybean oil contains no cholesterol.
+However, it is often hydrogenated to increase its shelf life or to produce a more solid product.
+In this process, unhealthy transfats are produced, which may raise blood cholesterol levels and increase the risk of heart disease.
+Food manufacturers are now trying to remove transfats from their products.

 How to select

-" Since soybean oil is almost tasteless and odorless, it is a good choice for baking.
-It is widely used as a salad oil and it is also the main ingredient in the production of margarine
+• Since soybean oil is almost tasteless and odourless, it is a good choice for baking.

 • Soybean oil is used in the manufacture of pickles.

-" The high smoke point of soybean oil allows it to be used as frying oil.
+• The high smoke point of soybean oil allows it to be used as frying oil.

 How to store

-" The major unsaturated fatty acids in soybean oil triglycerides are 7% alpha-Linolenic acid (C-18:3); 51% linoleic acid (C-18:2); and 23% oleic acid (C-18:1).
-It also contains the saturated fatty acids 4% stearic acid and 10% palmitic acid.
+• The major unsaturated fatty acids in soybean oil triglycerides are 7% alpha-Linolenic acid (C-18:3); 51% linoleic acid (C-18:2); and 23% oleic acid (C-18:1).
+It also contains saturated fatty acids, namely, 4% stearic acid and 10% palmitic acid.